Dyalog/MiServer/README.md

-This repository contains 4 primary branches
+This repository contains 2 primary branches
 * master - this is the current "production" version of MiServer
-* maintenance - this is where bug fixes are written and tested before being merged into master
-* development - this is where new development will take place
-* miserver.dyalog.com - this is what is running at (http://miserver.dyalog.com).
+* MiServer2 - this is a legacy branch for MiServer version 2